mlange-42/yarner/README.md

 slight changes to the code block syntax to ensure that they are valid in the true documentation language.
 Given this, note that any post-processing or format changes you wish to apply to the documentation should be performed on the generated document.

-Some advanced features are currently only supported for **Markdown**:
-* File transclusions (e.g. "draw" sub-documents into the main document)
-* Automatic inclusion of linked files

-The most important features to get started are explained in the following sections.
-For detailed explanatio of all features, see [docs/Features.md](docs/Features.md).

 ### Macros